payrollhero/excel_templating/README.md

 ```

 The excel templater will add an additional sheet to your generated xls
-file called 'Data Sources' and the data[:valid_foos] will end up
+file called 'Data Sources' and 'foo' and 'bar' will be written to that sheet.
-in that sheet.
+If you don't want a sheet to be created, use inline: true to write the validation
+directly to the cell, NOTE there are limits on the size of the list
+you may write inline.

 ## Rspec Excel Matching
 The library also adds an excel rspec matcher.